1. Goal

 Edit

-.Note that the php5_module line’s added automatically when the Apache PHP module’s installed.
+httpd.conf.
+This configuration will cause WordPress to appear at the host’s base URL, such ashttp://wordpress.example.net.Note that the php5_module line’s added automatically when the Apache PHP module’s installed.
 It’s shown in the

-session below just for context.# cd /usr/local/etc/apache24 # cp httpd.conf httpd.conf.dist # ex httpd.conf httpd.conf: unmodified: line 534 :/php5/# 175 LoadModule php5_module libexec/apache24/libphp5.so :176a <FilesMatch "\.php$"> SetHandler application/x-httpd-php </FilesMatch> <FilesMatch "\.phps$"> SetHandler application/x-httpd-php-source </FilesMatch> . :g/.usr.local.www.apache24.data/# 250 DocumentRoot "/usr/local/www/apache24/data" 251 <Directory "/usr/local/www/apache24/data"> :%s/.usr.local.www.apache24.data/\/usr\/local\/www\/wordpress/ <Directory "/usr/local/www/wordpress"> :g/.www.wordpress/# 250 DocumentRoot "/usr/local/www/wordpress" 251 <Directory "/usr/local/www/wordpress"> :251a DirectoryIndex index.php . :x httpd.conf: 541 lines, 20909 characters
+exsession below just for context.# cd /usr/local/etc/apache24 # cp httpd.conf httpd.conf.dist # ex httpd.conf httpd.conf: unmodified: line 534 :/php5/# 175 LoadModule php5_module libexec/apache24/libphp5.so :176a <FilesMatch "\.php$"> SetHandler application/x-httpd-php </FilesMatch> <FilesMatch "\.phps$"> SetHandler application/x-httpd-php-source </FilesMatch> . :g/.usr.local.www.apache24.data/# 250 DocumentRoot "/usr/local/www/apache24/data" 251 <Directory "/usr/local/www/apache24/data"> :%s/.usr.local.www.apache24.data/\/usr\/local\/www\/wordpress/ <Directory "/usr/local/www/wordpress"> :g/.www.wordpress/# 250 DocumentRoot "/usr/local/www/wordpress" 251 <Directory "/usr/local/www/wordpress"> :251a DirectoryIndex index.php . :x httpd.conf: 541 lines, 20909 charactersWhen the edits are complete, the diff between the edited and default configuration files should look like this:

-# diff httpd.conf httpd.conf.dist 177,182d176 < <FilesMatch "\.php$"> < SetHandler application/x-httpd-php < </FilesMatch> < <FilesMatch "\.phps$"> < SetHandler application/x-httpd-php-source < </FilesMatch> 250,252c244,245 < DocumentRoot "/usr/local/www/wordpress" < <Directory "/usr/local/www/wordpress"> < DirectoryIndex index.php --- > DocumentRoot "/usr/local/www/apache24/data" > <Directory "/usr/local/www/apache24/data">
+# diff httpd.conf httpd.conf.dist 177,182d176 < <FilesMatch "\.php$"> < SetHandler application/x-httpd-php < </FilesMatch> < <FilesMatch "\.phps$"> < SetHandler application/x-httpd-php-source < </FilesMatch> 250,252c244,245 < DocumentRoot "/usr/local/www/wordpress" < <Directory "/usr/local/www/wordpress"> < DirectoryIndex index.php --- > DocumentRoot "/usr/local/www/apache24/data" > <Directory "/usr/local/www/apache24/data"> -

 Start Apache: